Ginevra King: Reunion and later years

-Literary legacy
+Legacy and influence

 Ginevra King exerted a tremendous influence on Fitzgerald's writing, far more so than his wife Zelda Sayre.
-Decades after their passionate romance, Fitzgerald described Ginevra as "my first girl 18-20 whom I've used over and over [in my writing] and never forgotten".
+Decades after their passionate romance, Fitzgerald described Ginevra as "my first girl 18–20 whom I've used over and over [in my writing] and never forgotten".
 Scholar Maureen Corrigan notes that "because she's the one who got away, Ginevra—even more than Zelda—is the love who lodged like an irritant in Fitzgerald's imagination, producing the literary pearl that is Daisy Buchanan".

-In the mind of the author, King became the prototype of the unobtainable, upper-class woman who embodies the elusive American dream.
-In contrast to earlier American authors who viewed the American dream with considerable optimism, Fitzgerald's literary works such as The Great Gatsby depict the American dream as an illusion since the pursuit of the dream—much like Fitzgerald's pursuit of Ginevra—only results in dissatisfaction for those who chase it, owing to its unattainability.
+In the mind of the author, King became the prototype of the unobtainable, upper-class woman who embodies the elusive American Dream.
+In contrast to earlier American authors who viewed the American Dream with considerable optimism, Fitzgerald's literary works such as The Great Gatsby depict the American Dream as an illusion since the pursuit of the dream—much like Fitzgerald's pursuit of Ginevra—only results in dissatisfaction for those who chase it, owing to its unattainability.

 In addition to Daisy Buchanan in The Great Gatsby (1925), Fitzgerald's literary oeuvre abounds with characters modeled after and inspired by King, including: